-Case in point is their Girls Can Code initiative in Afghanistan.
-Working in accordance with the Ministry of Education, they have been able to build the intensive introduction to coding for girls in Kabul.
+The Girls Can Code initiative in Afghanistan, works in accordance with the Ministry of Education, allowing them to build the intensive introduction to coding for girls in Kabul.

 In other words, they are working within cultures to help create a path for women and girls to succeed.

 #builtbygirls is one of the organizations leading the way past simply teaching girls to code.
 As stated on their homepage, they recognize that there are countless opportunities for careers in tech and they've made it their mandate to prepare girls to innovate and lead.